Junkers Ju 88: Battle of France

 The Luftwaffe's order of battle for the French campaign reveals all but one of the Luftwaffe's Fliegerkorps (I. Fliegerkorps) contained Ju 88s in the combat role.
 The mixed bomber units, including the Ju 88, of Kampfgeschwader 51 (under the command of Luftflotte 3) helped claim between 233 and 248 Allied aircraft on the ground between 10 and 13 May 1940.
 The Ju 88 was particularly effective at dive-bombing.
 Between 13 and 24 May, I. and II./KG 54 flew 174 attack against rail systems, paralysing French logistics and mobility.

-On 17 June 1940, Junkers Ju 88s (mainly from Kampfgeschwader 30) destroyed a "10,000 tonne ship", the 16,243 grt ocean liner RMS Lancastria, off Saint-Nazaire, killing some 5,800 Allied personnel.
+On 17 June 1940, Ju 88s (mainly from Kampfgeschwader 30) destroyed a "10,000 tonne ship", the 16,243 grt ocean liner RMS Lancastria, off Saint-Nazaire, killing some 5,800 Allied personnel.
+Despite this, the rival He 111 was more heavily used for offensive bombing during this campaign.

-Some 133 Ju 88s were pressed into the Blitzkrieg, but very high combat losses and accidents forced a quick withdrawal from action to re-train crews to fly this very high-performance aircraft.
+Some 133 Ju 88s were pressed into the Blitzkrieg, but very high combat losses (as well as accidents) forced a quick withdrawal from action to re-train crews to fly this very high-performance aircraft.
 Some crews were reported to be more scared of the Ju 88 than the enemy, and requested a transfer to an He 111 unit.
 By this time, major performance deficiencies in the A-1 led to an all-out effort in a major design rework.
 The outcome was a longer, 20.08 m wingspan, from extended rounded wing tips that had already been standardised on the A-4 version, that was deemed needed for all A-1s; thus the A-5 was born.
 Surviving A-1s were modified as quickly as possible, with new wings to A-5 specifications.